 - Might take a few different applications to remove all the paint

-Easy off oven cleaner works to remove paint just like it does dirt and grime in your oven.
+Easy off oven cleaner is a fairly new technique that works to remove paint just like it does dirt and grime in your oven.
 It loosens the paint from the surface so you can easily wipe it away.

-Once an hour had passed I used a wet sponge to wipe the surface.
+Once an hour had passed I used a wet sponge and warm water to wipe the surface.
 To my utter surprise, the paint wiped away with no problems!
 I didn’t even have to use mineral spirits or TSP to clean the surface because it’s already clean!

 I couldn’t believe my eyes!
 I was really thinking this wasn’t going to work well at pulling up the paint.
 I was wrong!

 Pros and cons of removing paint with Easy-Off oven cleaner (Do I dare say furniture stripper?)

 - Easy to use.
 Spray it on and wait an hour then wipe away the paint

 - Doesn’t create a sticky residue like other paint removal methods

 - Wipes away easily with a damp sponge

 - Cleans the surface as it removes paint

 - Quickest way to remove paint from wood